The best Apple Pencil alternatives: expert recommended

 Why are the downsides of using an Apple Pencil alternative?

-One of the main downsides of using an Apple Pencil alternative is that they invariably lack some of the advanced features of the Apple Pencil, such as pressure sensitivity or tilt detection.
+One of the main downsides of using an Apple Pencil alternative is that they invariably lack some of the advanced features of Apple Pencils, such as pressure sensitivity or tilt detection.
 Even if that's not the case, it probably won't have quite the same seamless integration with the iPads as an official Apple stylus.
 More broadly, the build quality and user experience may not be as good as with the Apple Pencil.

-What makes Apple Pencil so special?
+What makes the Apple Pencil so special?

 Beren has worked on creative titles at Future Publishing for over 13 years.
 Cutting his teeth as Staff Writer on the digital art magazine ImagineFX, he moved on to edit several creative titles, and is currently the Ecommerce Editor on the most effective creative website in the world.
 When he's not testing and reviewing the best ergonomic office chairs, phones, laptops, TVs, monitors and various types of storage, he can be found finding and comparing the best deals on the tech that creatives value the most.